top of page

 BIO

 Patterson holds degrees from Oklahoma State University (PhD, Creative Writing), Texas A&M University (MA, Creative Writing), and Abilene Christian University (BA, English).
-She established and directed the San Juan Writers Workshop in Ouray, Colorado, from 2000-2007.

 Today, she has a growing interest in social justice literature and works as the case storyteller for attorneys representing indigent men and women charged with capital murder and facing the death penalty in the state of Texas.
-Since the fall of 2009, Patterson has assisted defense teams on over thirty capital murder cases.
+Since the fall of 2009, Patterson has assisted defense teams on over forty capital murder cases.

 She frequently teaches at CLE clinics on the use of storytelling and narrative law in criminal defense trials and habeas appeals.
-Seminars and presentations include events hosted by the ACLU; The Center for International and American Law in Dallas, Texas; Deep South Capital Defenders; the Federal Capital Habeas office in Las Vegas, Nevada; the Juvenile LWOP Sentencing Forum at the USC Gould School of Law; the national Federal Defender Capital Habeas Unit; the NAACP; the Legal Defense Fund; Scribes: The American Society of Legal Writers; Southern Center for Human Rights; Southern Poverty Law Center; as well as public defender organizations in Alabama, California, Indiana, Idaho, Illinois, Louisiana, Mississippi, Nevada, New Mexico, North Carolina, Texas, Utah, and Virginia.
+Seminars and presentations include events hosted by the ACLU; The Center for International and American Law in Dallas, Texas; Deep South Capital Defenders; the Federal Capital Habeas office in Las Vegas, Nevada; the Juvenile LWOP Sentencing Forum at the USC Gould School of Law; the national Federal Defender Capital Habeas Unit; the NAACP; the Legal Defense Fund; Scribes: The American Society of Legal Writers; the Southern Center for Human Rights; Southern Poverty Law Center; as well as public defender organizations in Alabama, California, Florida, Indiana, Idaho, Illinois, Louisiana, Mississippi, Nevada, New Mexico, North Carolina, Texas, Utah, and Virginia.

 She lives in Lubbock, Texas--except in the summer, when she lives in Chicago and the mountains of Colorado.